StevenLOL/Research_speech_speaker_verification_nist_sre2010/doc/help_kaldi.md

 ###Read Kaldi iVector

-iVector is sorted in the ark in a vector format:
+iVector is sorted in the ark in a vector format, please notice that there is a 'SPACE' after '[' and no 'SPACE' in UtteranceID:

-UtteranceID1 [d1 d2 d3 d4 d5 .. d400]\n
+UtteranceID1 [ d1 d2 d3 d4 d5 .. d400 ]\n

-UtteranceID2 [d1 d2 d3 d4 d5 .. d400]\n
+UtteranceID2 [ d1 d2 d3 d4 d5 .. d400 ]\n

 VAD have same format except the length of VAD is depends on the length of utterance.
 1 for voiced frame , 0 for unvoice frame.
 1 frame= 10ms